Porky's Romance: Plot

 Porky dreams that he is at a church marrying Petunia.
 After the ceremony, they head off on their honeymoon and the couple get together there as a message "Time... munches on!" is displayed on screen, and sounds of Petunia eating candy can be heard.
 The screen then shows Porky having to do all the housework while Petunia is essentially a couch potato; she has become fat and lazy, and Fluffnums has done the same thing.
 Eventually, Porky's kids (all of whom are named "Porky Pig Jr.") are woken up when a stack of dishes accidentally falls over on him from the kitchen counter.
 He tries to put them back to sleep after Petunia yells at him to "shut those kids up".
 He meekly tells her he is trying his best to do so, but Petunia yells at him for back-talking her and she beats him over the head repeatedly with a rolling pin while the kids cheer her on.

-Porky awakes from the dream by Petunia gently brushing him and accepting his proposal.
+Porky awakes from the dream by Petunia gently brushing him, apologizing for her earlier demeanor, and accepting his proposal.
 When he remembers Petunia's horrid treatment of him in his dream and fears what his future could hold for him if he marries her, he proceeds to take his gifts and runs off.
 He returns to punish Fluffnums for his ill behavior toward him by kicking him in the rear, making the dog yelp in pain while Porky runs off again, leaving a dazed and confused Petunia behind.